-Alexandre Mattiussi founded Ami, as it is today, in 2011.
-Mattiussi closed down an earlier form of the business, selling shirts and t-shirts through Lane Crawford in Hong Kong and Intermix in New York, in 2002.
-However, following a meeting with Marc Jacobs CEO Bertrand Stalla Bourdillon, Mattiussi was convinced of the need for investment, and a strong team to support him, in order to give Ami a second try.
+Alexandre Mattiussi founded Ami in 2011, after closing down an earlier form of the business in 2002.
+However, following a meeting with Marc Jacobs ' chief executive Bertrand Stalla Bourdillon, Mattiussi was convinced of the need for investment, and a strong team to support him, in order to give Ami a second try.

 The second time around, the label garnered immediate attention from editors, and has fast become a buyers’ favourite.
-His first collection was picked up by Mark Lee of Barneys New York.
-Now in its fourth season, the brand is stocked in some of the world’s most prestigious stores — including Bergdorf Goodman, Opening Ceremony and Corso Como — along with its own store, in the 4th arrondissement of Paris.
+His first collection in 2011 was picked up by Mark Lee of Barneys New York.
+Today, the brand has over 300 stockists including Selfridges, 10 Corso Como and Saks Fifth Avenue, along with its own boutiques in Paris, Tokyo, London and Hong Kong.
 He was awarded the prestigious Andam prize in 2013 and currently shows during Paris Men's Fashion Week.

-Mattiussi studied at Duperré School of Applied Arts in Paris, and has previously worked for Dior, Marc Jacobs and Givenchy, where he jointly led the menswear design team before the arrival of Riccardo Tisci .
+Mattiussi studied at Duperré School of Applied Arts in Paris, and began his career in menswear design at Dior Homme, Marc Jacobs and Givenchy, where he jointly led the menswear design team before the arrival of Riccardo Tisci .